 - Pilot Light - Turn pilot light on/off.

-- Fan - If your unit is equipped with a fan - this entry will be present.
-There are 4 fan speeds (1-4), with 0 being off.
+If your unit is equipped with a fan - this entry will be present.
+There are 5 possible fan control values:

 - Thermostat - This entity will be present if your unit has thermostatic control.

 The integration uses a Number entity to control flame height.
 Valid flame height vales are

 The following sensors are available as either a Binary Sensor when dealing with on/off.